kaido1224/currencytracker/README.md

 #### Book Management

 <p>Before you create entries into your collection, you must first create a book that you can assign your collection entries to.
-With this page you can view your existing collection books, add a new one, edit existing book details and delete books and their associated collection.</p>
+On the book management page you can view your existing collection books, add a new one, edit existing book details or delete books and their associated collections.</p>

+![Book Management Page Screen Shot][book-management-screenshot]

 <p align="right">(<a href="#top">back to top</a>)</p>